saroarjahan/Django-appointment-and-booking-system/README.md

 # Django-appointment-and-booking-system
-A complete python , django project for booking and appoientment for teacher and student
+A  python prototype Django project for booking and appoientment for teacher and student

 #This  web application has several important features :
 (i) Easy appointment creation  for teacher